ELeeAstro/Exo-FMS_column_semigrey/README.md

 # Personal recommendations

-We generally recommend that the short characteristics method be used, as it is fast, efficient, very stable and also very accurate.
+For non-scattering problems, we generally recommend that the short characteristics method be used, as it is fast, efficient, very stable and also very accurate.
 This is currently what is used inside Exo-FMS for the Hot Jupiter simulations, and is even fast enough for high-resolution cases.
+For scattering problems we recommend the two stream DISORT version, it is very reliable but generally slower compared to other scattering methods.

 # Future developments